How to Become a Principal

 What is the Salary of a Principal?

-Principals in the United States earn between $84,760 (BLS.gov) to $84,528 (Payscale.com) during the beginning phase of their career.
-This does not include the great health, retirement, and pension benefits.
+Principals in the United States earn a mean annual salary of $106,960, according to the U.S. Bureau of Labor Statistics.
+This does not include the great health, retirement, and pension benefits that come along with the job as well.
 The salary will increase with each year of experience.
 By contrast, principals in the private sector may earn considerably less.
 Principals with more professional or educational qualifications may be able for a higher salary.
 A move from one district to another may also facilitate a raise in salary.